 Benefits of progressive web apps

 Would you like to hear about new PWA opportunities at first hand?
-Then watch this video from the latest I/O Conference.
+Then watch this video from Google I/O Conference in 2018.

 Now let’s look into PWAs benefits in more detail, and let’s see what positive changes they can bring to your customers’ experience.

 1. Easy install and update